 In the Nordic countries, far into the 1800s, trees, on which two branches had joined to form a circular or oval opening, were called eye trees, and these trees supposedly possessed supernatural healing powers.
 Sick persons – often children with rickets – were pushed through this opening, naked.
 This ceremony had to be performed at night, and, preferably, on a Thursday night – presumably a remnant of the Norse religion, as Thursday means ‘Day of Thor’.
 By undergoing this ritual, the sick one would be reborn, healed.

 Many scholars believe that Yggdrasil was a yew.
 This picture shows an ancient yew in Gleann Dá Loch (Glendalough), Ireland.
-To the right, still clinging to the trunk, is a withered ivy (Hedera helix). – Read more about yew elsewhere on this website, see Plants: Ancient and huge trees.
+To the right, still clinging to the trunk, is a withered ivy (Hedera helix). – Yew is dealt with in detail on the page Plants: Ancient and huge trees.
 (Photo copyright © by Kaj Halberg)

-Formerly, this old common oak (Quercus robur) in Leestrup Forest, Zealand, Denmark, was a so-called eye tree, where a branch had joined the trunk, thus creating an oval opening, an ‘eye’.
+Formerly, this old common oak (Quercus robur) in Leestrup Forest, Zealand, Denmark, was a so-called eye tree, where a branch had re-joined the trunk, thus creating an oval opening, an ‘eye’.
 In 1967, the branch broke off, leaving only a small stump.
 For fun, this father lifts his little daughter over the stump.
 The name of this oak is Kludeegen (‘Rag Oak’).
-Formerly, people attached bits of cloth to the tree as an offering, and this ancient habit has been adopted by tourists today.
+In the old days, people attached bits of cloth to the tree as an offering, and this ancient habit has been adopted by tourists today.
 (Photo copyright © by Kaj Halberg)

 Pramdrageregen (‘Barge-haulers’ oak’) is another ‘eye’ tree, situated near Gudenå River, Jutland, Denmark, where, in former times, men would haul barges up or down the river, using long ropes, attached to the barge from the bank.
 (Photo copyright © by Kaj Halberg)